marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 Best objective 7.360000000000e+05, best bound 7.360000000000e+05, gap 0.0000%
 ```

-As one can see the optimal solution is equal to 736,000€ of overall costs.
+As one can see the optimal solution is equal to 736,000€ of costs.

-Printing out the variables reveals how many products have to be produced in each month to achieve these minimal costs.
+Printing out the variables reveals the number of products that the facility has to produce in each month to achieve these minimal costs.

 ```python
 for v in m.getVars():